Updated: Jun 21, 2022

 Make the best work that you can, and put it out everywhere.
 If you can, document the process of making it.
 Live stream about your journey.
 Do whatever you can, to get seen.

 Do not focus on the quick sale.
 Don't focus on being number one on amazon, NY times, etc. Your goal is to create awareness for yourself as an artist, not just the one piece of art you are trying to sell.

 Only after people have heard of you is it possible for you to be considered as a solution to their problem.

 Not to them.

 Very few people have the goal of "Supporting the Arts".
-And the ones who do, like to do it publicly, by building a new wing in a museum, not by finding independent artists and supporting their work.
+And the ones who do, like to do it publicly.
+They are spending millions to build a new wing in a museum, not finding independent artists and supporting their work.

 But first they have to know you.

 And as always,